psychemedia/pentrich-uprising/resources/189_thornbury_despard_plot.md

 All the prisoners pleaded Not Guilty.
 Mr. Jekyll and Mr. Hovell were om am counsel to all the prisoners except Despard.

-The counsel for the crown were Mr. AttorneyGeneral, Mr. Solicitor-General, Mr. Serjeant Shepherd, Mr. Plumer, Mr. Garrow, Mr. Common Serjeant, Messrs.
+The counsel for the crown were Mr. Attorney General, Mr. Solicitor-General, Mr. Serjeant Shepherd, Mr. Plumer, Mr. Garrow, Mr. Common Serjeant, Messrs.
 Wood, Fielding, and Abbott ; solicitor, Joseph White, Esq.

 Macnamara was an Irish carpenter; Graham, a slater; Wratten, a shoemaker; Broughton, a carpenter; Wood and Francis were soldiers.
 It was the old cruel story of those unhappy times.
 A reckless conspiracy, fomented by spies until it was ripe, and then crushed by a stupid but firm minister.
 It was spies who had urged on all the treasonable conversation.